Weizilla/workout-logger/README.md

 15. Spring hot deploy
 17. Add state to json and controller tests
 18. Add robot framework install and run instructions
+19. Refactor workout type
+ 1. Separate place for storage instead of main object
+ 2. Different display/colors on UI based on type

+## Version 2
+1. React instead of Angular for front end
+2. Sqlite instead of MongoDb